raptor-ml/raptor/README.md

 ### MLOps platforms (MLFlow, Kubeflow, Metaflow, Sagemaker, VertexAI, etc.)

-Traditional MLOps platforms are focused on managing the ML resources lifecycle, and are not designed for building operational models and features.
+Traditional MLOps platforms are focused on managing the ML resources lifecycle and are not designed for building operational models and features.
 Raptor is designed for building operational models and features, and can be integrated with MLOps platforms.